Polkadot-Blockchain-Academy/pba-content/CONTRIBUTING.md

 This will install (if needed) and set the correct version to use for this project set in the `.nvmrc` file here.

 If you choose to not use `nvm`, you need [node](https://nodejs.org/en/) of version greater than `16.10`.
-It is likely your [packagemanager](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) has this version for you.
+It is likely your [package manager](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions) has this version for you.

 ### Yarn